Relaxed-System-Lab/HKUST-COMP6211J-2025fall/topics.md

   author={Yang, Shuo and Xi, Haocheng and Zhao, Yilong and Li, Muyang and Zhang, Jintao and Cai, Han and Lin, Yujun and Li, Xiuyu and Xu, Chenfeng and Peng, Kelly and others}, journal={arXiv preprint arXiv:2505.18875}, year={2025}
 }

+@inproceedings{zhangspargeattention,
+  title={SpargeAttention: Accurate and Training-free Sparse Attention Accelerating Any Model Inference}, author={Zhang, Jintao and Xiang, Chendong and Huang, Haofeng and Xi, Haocheng and Zhu, Jun and Chen, Jianfei and others}, booktitle={Forty-second International Conference on Machine Learning}
+}
 ```